SocietyForArtisticResearch/rc-pandoc-help/04-C-html-import.md

 ### Requirements for HTML expositions

-There are a few requirements to the zip that is uploaded
+There are a few requirements to the zip that is uploaded:

 * The root folder needs to contain a file named index.html, this will be the page where the exposition opens.